Search Oklahoma State Penitentiary Photograph Cards and Fingerprint Cards

 Prisoner Photograph Cards

 This index provides basic information about the prisoners; however, the photograph cards also include images, work details, and additional information including next of kin and religion.
-This index is complete.
+This index includes all prisoner photograph cards in the collection.

 Prisoner Fingerprint Cards